waelhammoudeh/overpass-4-slackware/Guide/README-TOOLS.md

 There is also a "patch mode", where you type your whole query in a text file with your favorite text editor then pass the name of your saved file to it using shell redirection.
-So lets assume you entered this query and saved in a file named "tempeBorder.op":
+So lets assume you entered this query and saved it in a file named "tempeBorder.op":

 ```
 [out:json];